 A more traditional and far less common type of basin is the undermount sink which usually comes as part of a vanity unit.
 Instead of sitting above the line of the countertop, the undermount sink sits below it.
 This gives a pleasing continuity between the countertop and the basin itself.

-The Dalston floorstanding vanity unit contains a black marble undermount sink basin
+The Dalston floorstanding vanity unit from The Bath Co. contains a black marble undermount sink basin

 Got a better idea of the type you want?
 Why not browse our basins now?